Top 10 Most Feared Defenders In Football History

 We can also say he was the Van Dijk of the 1960s, but better.

-Patrick Vieira is a legend of the game and someone Arsenal can never get over.
+Patrick Vieira is a legend of the game and someone Arsenal fans can never get over.
 Very few Arsenal players came close to the levels of this player.

 6: Pepe

 It is never a good day to go into a fight with Pepe.
 He is the definition of an aggressive defender.
 In his career, there have been so many instances where he has made unnecessary fouls to his opponents.
 Pairing with Sergio Ramos in Real Madrid they were the most badass defender duo in the world.
-Pepe has seen a lot of glory in his time at Real Madrid and continues to perform great for FC Porto and Portugal.

 People don’t know the back story of Pepe.
 He comes from a humble background and paved his way to the top with sheer hard work and struggle.
 When he arrived he Europe he only had about 5 Euros with him.
 He had the choice of either eating something with it or making a call to his mom.
 He chose to call her mom and assure her that everything is okay so that his family do not worry about him.
 One thing we also learn from the story is that Pepe also has a soft side which very few people can see.